Axentro/sushichain-blog/_posts/2018-4-4-Human-readable-addresses.md

 You can choose to sell a domain and you can specify the price (in SHARI) that you want for it.
 And you can decide to cancel the sale if you change your mind before someone else buys it.

+Currently you can register as many domains as you like against your address.
+This may change in the future.